 At June 30, 2005, our company had a net tangible book value under Chilean GAAP of US\$1,030,613,000, or US\$0.20 per common share and US\$10.24 per ADS.
 Tangible book value under Chilean GAAP represents net stockholders equity less goodwill plus negative goodwill.
-After giving effect to the combined offering and assuming a public offering price of US\$11.97 per ADS (based on the last reported sale price of our ADSs on the New York Stock Exchange on October 21, 2005) and full exercise of the preemptive rights under the preemptive rights offerings at an equivalent price per share (using net proceeds after deducting underwriting discounts and estimated expenses), the net tangible book value would be US\$1,186.9 million, or US\$10.41 per ADS and the immediate dilution to purchasers of ADSs in the offering would be US\$1.56 per ADS.
+After giving effect to the combined offering at the public offering price of US\$9.48 per ADS and full exercise of the preemptive rights under the preemptive rights offerings (using net proceeds after deducting underwriting discounts and estimated expenses), the net tangible book value will be US\$1,154.7 million, or US\$10.13 per ADS and the immediate dilution to purchasers of ADSs in the offering will be US\$(0.65) per ADS.
 Dilution, for this purpose, represents the difference between the price per ADS paid by purchasers in the offering and pro forma net tangible book value per ADS at June 30, 2005.